 Multiple PRACH preamble formats are defined with one or more PRACH OFDM symbols, and different cyclic prefix and guard time.
 The PRACH preamble configuration to use is provided to the UE in the system information.

-For IAB additional random access configurations are defined.
-These configurations are obtained by extending the random access configurations defined for UEs via scaling the periodicity and/or offsetting the time domain position of the RACH occasions.
+For IAB, additional random-access configurations are defined.
+These configurations are obtained by extending the random-access configurations defined for UEs via scaling the periodicity and/or offsetting the time domain position of the RACH occasions.

 IAB-MTs can be provided with random access configurations (as defined for UEs or after applying the aforementioned scaling/offsetting) different from random access configurations provided to UEs.